A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The Early Universe

-\subsection{Analogy with phase transitions}
+\subsection{Analogy with Phase Transitions}

 The standard Big Bang theory is a classical theory in which quantum effects are neglected.
 In that case, it exhibits a finite time singularity: the radius of the universe is equal to zero at $t=0$ while its density is infinite.
 For $t<0$, the solution is not defined and we may take $a=0$.
 For $t>0$ the radius of the universe increases as $a\propto t^{2/[3(\alpha+1)]}$.
-This is similar to a second order phase transition if we view the time $t$ as the control parameter ({e.g.} the temperature $T$) and the scale factor $a$ as the order parameter ({e.g.} the magnetization $M$).
-For $\alpha=1/3$ (radiation), the exponent $1/2$ is the same as in mean field theories of second order phase transitions ({i.e.} $M\sim (T_c-T)^{1/2}$) but this is essentially a coincidence.
+This is similar to a second order phase transition if we view the time $t$ as the control parameter ({e.g.,} the temperature $T$) and the scale factor $a$ as the order parameter ({e.g.,} the magnetization $M$).
+For $\alpha=1/3$ (radiation), it is amusing to note that the exponent in $a\propto t^{1/2}$ is the same as in mean field theories of second order phase transitions ({\emph{i.e.},} $M\sim (T_c-T)^{1/2}$) but this is essentially a coincidence.

-When quantum mechanics effects are taken into account, as in our simple semi-classical model, the singularity at $t=0$ disappears and the curves $a(t)$ and $\rho(t)$ are regularized.
+When quantum mechanics is taken into account, as in our semi-classical model, the singularity at $t=0$ disappears and the curves $a(t)$ and $\rho(t)$ are regularized.
 In particular, we find that $a=l_P>0$ at $t=0$, instead of $a=0$, due to the finite value of $\hbar$.
-This is similar to the regularization due to finite size effects ({e.g.} the system size $L$ or the number of particles $N$) in ordinary phase transitions.
-In this sense, the classical limit $\hbar\rightarrow 0$ is similar to the thermodynamic limit ($L\rightarrow +\infty$ or $N\rightarrow +\infty$) in ordinary phase transitions.
-The convergence towards the classical Big Bang solution when $\hbar\rightarrow 0$ is shown in Fig. \ref{phasetransition} for $\alpha=1/3$ (radiation).
+This is similar to the regularization due to finite size effects ({e.g.,} the system size $L$ or the number of particles $N$) in ordinary phase transitions.
+In~this sense, the classical limit $\hbar\rightarrow 0$ is similar to the thermodynamic limit ($L\rightarrow +\infty$ or $N\rightarrow +\infty$) in ordinary phase transitions.
+The convergence of our semi-classical solution towards the classical Big Bang solution when $\hbar\rightarrow 0$ is shown in Figure \ref{phasetransition} for $\alpha=1/3$ (radiation).